 Am I entirely on my own to work through the eight

 No, you’ll have an instructor with 35 years of success in family financial education, IT support and your classmates to share ideas with and pose questions to.
+Your instructor reads every word of your posts and serves as a mentor with feedback for each module.
 The class is designed to be both high tech and high touch.

 I’m totally NOT a fan of online classes so before I commit to this, how LONG is each of the lessons?

 You’re right, online classes have both disadvantages and advantages.
 Too many are like laboriously reading a textbook online.